Music Has the Power to Heal …

 – Our Approach

-Our practice focuses on leveraging the musically induced connection, transformation, and resultant positive disposition to build skills.
-Our aim is to capture the power of music at work in our therapy sessions and simultaneously guide toward goals and progress.
-Jammin’ Jenn Music Therapists are trained and experienced in recognizing each special needs individual’s unique set of strengths, weaknesses, and learning styles.
+Our practice focuses on leveraging the musically induced connection, transformation, and resultant positive disposition to build skills and produce progress.
+Our aim is to capture the power of music at work in our therapy sessions and simultaneously guide toward goals and objectives.
+Jammin’ Jenn Music Therapists are trained and experienced in recognizing each individual’s unique set of strengths, weaknesses, and learning styles.
 Musical activities are custom tailored to promote specific, communication, behavioral, cognitive, motor, and perceptual goals adaptively addressing a specific individual or group.

 Music Therapy Research